badsyntax/mp3-arrange/README.md

 ### Example usage:

-I suggest to first start with a small set of files to understand how they will be processed before attempting to arrange your entire collection.
-I also suggest doing a dry run with option `-r` to view a summary of the changes to be made.

 ```bash
 # Copy files to a directory
 mp3-arrange -s /home/richard/Music -d /media/hdd1/music
 ```

-## Options

-### Saving progress
+I suggest to first start with a small set of files to understand how they will be processed before attempting to arrange your entire collection.
+I also suggest doing a dry run with option `-r` to view a summary of the changes to be made.

 Use the `-p` option to save progress.
 This allows you to stop and continue the processing without re-processing already processed files.
 This can save you some time when dealing with